codelingo/docs/docs/concepts/CLQL.md

 <br />

-# Block
+# Path

-Block statements encapsulate CLQL trees.
+Path statements encapsulate CLQL trees.
 These subtrees can be repeated with a single argument allowing succint repition of complex patterns.
-Branches of the subtree can be recombined at the end of the block allowing queries along multiple paths.
+Branched paths can rejoin allowing a fact to match nodes with different kinds of parents.

 ## Linear